scottgallant/recipe-collection/_posts/2017-01-07-moules-a-la-mariniere.md

 authorNote: ''
 personalNote: The original recipe calls for 6 quarts of mussels, but really 1 lb of bivalves per person seems like a good rule.
 Sub in clams if you're feeling cray.
-totalTime: ''
+totalTime: 35 min
 prepTime: 5-10 min
-handsoffTime: ''
+handsoffTime: 20 min (for mussels to release grit)
-cookTime: ''
+cookTime: 5 min
 chillTime: ''
 assemblyTime: ''
 reheatTime: ''